Inside Out (Zedd and Griff song)

-"Inside Out" is a song by Russian-German record producer Zedd and English singer Griff.
+"Inside Out" is a song by Russian-German record producer and DJ Zedd and English singer Griff.
 It was written by Delacey, Michael Pollack, Zedd, Griff and Jonas Jeberg, with the latter two producing the song.
 It was released by Interscope Records on 23 October 2020.

 Background

 Zedd started to work on "Inside Out" near mid 2019.
 In February 2020, Griff was in Los Angeles when she was notified by a friend that Zedd was looking for a singer for a song.
 She recorded a demo on the night she was leaving.
 Zedd recorded a few singers, but felt "something just didn't connect" for him.
 His manager later showed him Griff's demo, and he "immediately fell in love with her voice".
 He subsequently asked Griff to fly to Los Angeles for a studio session, where they recorded the final version of the vocal, before the COVID-19 pandemic had started.

 "We are in such a tense state of the world right now," Zedd said in a statement, referring to the pandemic and social unrest in the United States, which has put people under "an unbelievably large amount of stress".
 He felt the song could provide people with "a much-needed sense of hope", "joy, positivity and serve as a reminder to everyone that better times will come".
 In a tweet, he called "Inside Out" a special song to him and one of his favorite songs he has made in a while.
 "It makes me feel happy, optimistic, hopeful and enthusiastic... all things that I have been lacking throughout quarantine to be perfectly honest," he explains.